troyhite/splitbrain-multisite-apphosting-firewall/readme.md

 <!-- Use the aac-browse-header.yml   -->

-This article describes an architecture that enables multi-site, split-brain DNS application hosting with applications being hosted on separate virtual machines all configured with a unique subdomain off a primary apex domain.
-All while ensuring network traffic between the Application Gateway and the backend application servers (VMs) flows through an Azure Firewall.
-Azure Front Door is used for external users and Application Gateway for internal users.
-This architecture provides high availability, scalability, and security for web applications hosted on Azure.
+This example architecture was designed to support multi-site, split-brain DNS application hosting for a customer.
+In this setup, applications are hosted on distinct virtual machines, each configured with a unique subdomain derived from a primary apex domain.
+A key aspect of this architecture is the secure management of network traffic.
+It ensures that all communication between the Application Gateway and the backend application servers (VMs) is routed through an Azure Firewall.
+For user access, Azure Front Door is employed for external users, while the Application Gateway is utilized for internal users.
+This architectural approach offers high availability, scalability, and enhanced security for web applications hosted on Azure.

 ## Architecture